scottjr632/node-distributed-multiprocessing/README.md

     },
 ]);
 ```
-After the server has been created the `addJob` method dispatches the supplied function to one of the nodes.
+After the server has been created, the `addJob` method dispatches the supplied function to one of the nodes.
 ```typescript
 function fib(n: number): number {
     if (n <= 1) return 1